dominicstop/react-native-ios-navigator/README.md

 export function ExampleA01(){
   return (
      <NavigatorView
-      // The object that's passed to the `NavigatorView.routes`
+      // The object that's passed to the `NavigatorView.routes` prop
-      // prop defines what routes can be used in the navigator.
+      // defines what routes can be used in the navigator.
       //
-      // Note: The object that is passed to this prop is referred to as
+      // The object that is passed to this prop is referred to as the
-      // the "route map" (e.g. `NavRoutesConfigMap`).
+      // "route map" (i.e. `NavRoutesConfigMap`).
-      routes={{
-        // The key of the property is used as the "route key" of the route.
-        // E.g. so this is a route that has the `routeKey` value of 'routeA'.
       //
+      // The "route map" object defines what route to show for a given
+      // "route key".
+      //
-        // Note: The object that's assigned to the `routeKey` is referred to
+      // The object that's assigned to the "route key" is referred to
-        // as the "route config" (e.g. `NavRouteConfigItem`).
+      // as the "route config" (i.e. `NavRouteConfigItem`).
+      //
+      // In other words, each "route key" in the "route map" has a
+      // corresponding "route config" that defines what route to show. routes={{
+        // This route has a "route key" value of `routeA`.
         routeA: {
-          // Now we need to provide a config... we want to show the
-          // `ExampleRoute` component when this route is "pushed".
+          // show the `ExampleRoute` component when this route is "pushed".
           //
           // The `renderRoute` property accepts a function that returns a
           // component to show in the route.